quantiota/Raspberry-Pi-AI-Agent-Host/docs/vehicle-tracking/README.md

 ## Software Prerequisites

 Before initiating the QMI, it's essential to verify that the module is appropriately configured.
-To check and adjust the settings, you can use minicom, a terminal-based serial communication program.
+To check and adjust the settings, you can use `minicom`, a terminal-based serial communication program.

 First, connect to the module by executing:

 ```
 minicom -D /dev/ttyUSB2
 ```
-Once connected with minicom, run the command AT+QCFG="usbnet".
-Ensure that the returned value is 0.
-If it's not, you need to configure it by sending AT+QCFG="usbnet",0.
+Once connected with `minicom`, run the command `AT+QCFG="usbnet"`.
+Ensure that the returned value is `0`.
+If it's not, you need to configure it by sending `AT+QCFG="usbnet",0`.

 After making this change, it's crucial to reboot the module.
-Wait for 10 seconds, then use the command AT+CFUN=1,1 to perform the reboot.
+Wait for 10 seconds, then use the command `AT+CFUN=1,1` to perform the reboot.

-Once done, you can exit minicom by pressing Ctrl + A followed by X and then selecting 'Exit from Minicom'.
+Once done, you can exit `minicom` by pressing `Ctrl` + `A` followed by `X` and then selecting 'Exit from Minicom'.

 ## Hardware Prerequisites